Welcome to our guide for walnut hardwood flooring including popular types, hardness, price, pros & cons and design ideas.

 Black Walnut Planks

-Sometimes the manufacturers will steam the wood to make the two colors blend better.
-This tree is grown in the United States as well which can put it under the category of “American” black walnut.
+Sometimes, the manufacturers will steam the wood to make the two colors blend better.
+This tree is grown in the United States as well, which can put it under the category of โAmericanโ black walnut.

-Black walnut flooring is raw and natural and will bring a rustic, eclectic feel to a room that you will not even believe.
+Flooring from this wood is raw and natural and will bring a rustic, eclectic feel to a room that you will not even believe.

 Brazilian Walnut Boards